ktbernoulli/ktbernoulli.github.io/_posts/2017-07-31-part-one-iframe.markdown

 ---
-title: "An example of Jupyter Notebook by .html in an iframe"
+title: "An example of a .html of your Jupyter Notebook in an iframe"
 layout: post
 date: 2017-07-27
 tag: project